 Highly-rated youngster Callum Ilott has opened up about the effect racing accidents can have on professional drivers as he gets to grips with the world of IndyCar, with Formula 1 still very much on his radar.

-The Ferrari F1 test driver retired after completing 77 laps of his promising debut for Juncos Hollinger Racing in Portland at the weekend.
+Ilott, a Ferrari F1 test driver, retired after completing 77 laps of his promising debut for Juncos Hollinger Racing in Portland at the weekend.
 The early-race collision that damaged his car was minor compared to some that the 22-year-old has experienced throughout his fledgling career.

 And the Cambridge-born talent has revealed his strategy for coping with such incidents and the inevitable dangers that come with driving at speeds of 200mph or more.